 You can also note down the first possible harvest date based on the days to maturity.
 This can be hit or miss and you should be checking your vegetables for ripening regularly anyways.
 It is highly dependent on weather and how much feeding and water you are giving them.

-Now after following these six steps you should have a plan that will improve your gardening results this year.
+Now after following these six steps you should have a plan that will improve your gardening results for the coming year.

-As with all plans be prepared to modify the plan as you need to.
+As with all plans you need to be prepared to modify the plan as you need to.
 Make notes of what you change and why so that you can use that info next year so that your vegetable gardening planning evolves as you gain more experience.